Skip to content

 License requires CLI >= <version> / License only covers CLI <= <version>

 The license was issued with a version bracket that does not include this CLI.
-Only occurs when the portal is configured with Portal__License__DefaultMinVersion or DefaultMaxVersion.
 Solution: regenerate the license in the portal, or use a CLI version within the bracket.

 Privacy